 A modern classic style keelboat that is a delight to sail and produces truly tactical racing

 The RS Elite was commissioned and born by a group of sailors from Hayling Island Sailing Club (HISC) – on the South coast of England, just to the East of Portsmouth.
-Twelve boats were ordered from Hayling Island Sailing Club syndicates and a Class Association was formed to represent the interests of initial and future owners, both at HISC and elsewhere.
+Twelve boats were ordered by Hayling Island Sailing Club syndicates and a Class Association was formed to represent the interests of initial and future owners, both at HISC and elsewhere.
 When drawing up the specification for the boat it was labelled as a ‘classic for the 21st Century’ – non-hiking, and although fast, not a sportsboat.
-The design brief was for a boat which was suitable to sail inside Chichester harbour, with its shoal waters and yet to be equally at home in Hayling Bay (often very choppy), and similar waters throughout the UK and beyond.
+The design brief was for a boat which was suitable to sail inside Chichester Harbour, with its shoal waters and yet to be equally at home in Hayling Bay (often very choppy), and similar waters throughout the UK and beyond.

 The design brief